benhorns/listening-to-dom-nodes-bootcamp-prep-000/README.md

-ening the h# Interacting with the DOM via JavaScript - Codealong
+# Interacting with the DOM via JavaScript - Codealong

 ## Problem Statement